John McDonnell: Return to the backbenches (2020–present)

 In February 2020, McDonnell met with Julian Assange at HM Prison Belmarsh.

 He ran a campaign to pass a motion supporting proportional representation at the 2022 Labour Party conference after it failed in 2021 due to a lack of trade union support.

 On 24 February 2022, following the 2022 Russian invasion of Ukraine, McDonnell was one of 11 Labour MPs threatened with losing the party whip after they signed a statement by the Stop the War Coalition which questioned the legitimacy of NATO and accused the military alliance of "eastward expansion".
 All 11 MPs subsequently removed their signatures.
-McDonnell subsequently joined calls led by the Ukraine Solidarity Campaign for increased arms supplies to Ukraine and criticized those on the left who opposed it.
+McDonnell subsequently joined calls led by the Ukraine Solidarity Campaign for increased arms supplies to Ukraine and criticised those on the left who opposed it.

 In 2023, he criticised Keir Starmer for allowing members from the party's right wing to become "drunk with power".
 This came after members of the Labour left had been barred from running as Labour candidates at the next general election and some left wing sitting MPs such as Ian Byrne were forced to face re-selection by their local constituency parties.
 It also followed the October 2021 suspension of Jeremy Corbyn from the Labour whip.

 In July 2024, McDonnell campaigned on and voted for a SNP motion to scrap the two-child benefit cap which he opposed in 2015 when it was introduced under the Conservatives, defying the Labour whip.
 He was one of seven Labour MPs to do so and as a result had the whip suspended for six months with the other MPs.
-At the end of the six month period, McDonnell and two of the other seven MPs, Apsana Begum and Zarah Sultana, remained suspended.
+At the end of the six month period, McDonnell and two of the other seven MPs, Apsana Begum and Zarah Sultana, remained suspended, Sultana resigned from the Labour Party, 3 July 2025.
 He and Begum eventually had the whip restored in September 2025.
+Following Andy Burnham's election as MP for Makerfield in June 2026, he stated that "it is inevitable" that the newly elected MP will be installed as Prime Minister.